TatuLund/bookstore-flow-ee/README.md

   - run `mvn package -Pproduction` ear module
 - running in production mode
   - production mode is used by default

+### Run verification including E2E tests

+`mvn verify -pl bookstore-starter-flow-it -am -Pintegration-tests`

 ### Branching information:
-* `v24` the latest version of the starter, using the latest platform version
+* `v25` the latest version of the starter, using the latest platform version